 This course provides advanced knowledge and competencies in hardware and operating system technologies for computer technicians to support personal computers.
 Emphasis is placed on: configuring and upgrading; diagnosis and troubleshooting; as well as preventive maintenance of hardware and system software.
-Upon completion, students should be able to install, configure, networking on personal computers.
+Upon completion, students should be able to install, configure, diagnose, perform preventive maintenance, and maintain basic networking on personal computers.

-Advanced Spreadsheet 3 230
+CTS 230 Advanced Spreadsheet 2 2 0 3